jl-lewis/twiboot/README.md

 A flash page / eeprom write is only triggered after the Stop Condition.
 During the write process twiboot will NOT acknowledge its slave address.

+Signature device ID bytes (9 bytes generally, 10 bytes 328PB):
+Technically undocumented on some AVRs thus not guaranteed functional or unique, officially documented on 328PB Tested only on 328P thus far

 The multiboot_tool repository contains a simple linux application that uses this protocol to access the bootloader over linux i2c device.